 ZenBusiness has a registered agent service that can connect you with our in-state partners, who can perform this role for your corporation.
 Be sure you have the consent of the registered agent before listing their contact information on your incorporation documents, as this is required by law.

-File Articles of Incorporation in Montana
+Step 4: File Articles of Incorporation in Montana

 To form your Montana nonprofit corporation, you must file your Articles of Incorporation and have them approved by the Secretary of State.
-You can submit the these online.
+You can submit these online.
 The Articles of Incorporation must include details such as:

 - Business name

 - Type of nonprofit (public benefit, mutual benefit, or religious corporation)

 - Name of your registered agent

 - Names and addresses of initial directors